alexanderpalsson/katacoda-scenarios/qlik-corectl/step10.md

 ## Put everything together

-We put this together in the `app.js`{{open}} first we connect to QIX and load the data as in previous examples.
+We put this together in the `app.js`{{open}} first we connect to engine and load the data as in previous examples.
 Then we us `picasso.chart()` to render our bar chart we created.
 <br>

 Since the visualization will be rendered outside this enviroment you will have to replace the localwebsocket with a katacoda endpoint.